 INEL 5605.
 ANTENNA THEORY AND DESIGN.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: (INEL 4155 or INEL 4152) and (INEL 4095 or INEL 4301).
+Prerequisites: ((INEL 4155 or INEL 4152) and (INEL 4095 or INEL 4301)) or authorization of the Director of the Department.

 Radiation mechanism.
 Types of antennas; impedance; radiation patterns; antenna arrays.
 Antenna measurements.